If you have a BA/BS degree and want to become a Certified Nurse-Midwife (CNM):

 - As a graduate of one of these midwifery programs, you will be eligible to sit for the same national certification exam that nurse-midwifery graduates take.

-- As a CM, you will be legally qualified to practice in 5 states: Delaware, Missouri, New York, New Jersey, Oklahoma, Rhode Island, and Virginia) and Washington, DC.
+- As a CM, you will be legally qualified to practice in 11 states (Arkansas, Colorado, Delaware, Hawaii, Maine, Maryland, New York, New Jersey, Oklahoma, Rhode Island, and Virginia) and Washington, DC.

 Midwifery requires graduate-level education.
 If you have not yet earned a BA/BS, click here.